 Minnesota Food Charter in Action Events

-As lead partner of engagement of the Minnesota Food Charter Network, University of Minnesota Extension is supporting nine “Minnesota Food Charter in Action” events in November 2017.
+As lead partner of engagement of the Minnesota Food Charter Network, University of Minnesota Extension is supporting nine “Minnesota Food Charter in Action” events.

-The goal of the nine events in November 2017 is to continue to support local and regional food charter work.
-These events will bring together community members, key decision makers, and food charter champions for collaborative and engaging events that:
+The goal of the nine events is to continue to support local and regional food access work.
+These events will bring people together over food to:

 - Build and strengthen relationships.